cutiko/LearnJava/README.md

 Learn Java for Android with this library

 # Getting Started
-Open your terminal in clone this project:
+Open your terminal and clone this project:

 `git clone https://github.com/cutiko/LearnJava.git`